CSStipendRankings/CSStipendRankings/README.md

 ### Update Website Content

 This website is purely static.
-Before submitting any pull requests, please first test your changes locally by running `python3 -m http.server` in the root directory of this repository and then open `http://localhost:8000` in your browser.
+Before submitting any pull requests, **please first preview your changes locally** by running `python3 -m http.server` in the root directory of this repository and then open `http://localhost:8000` in your browser.

 ## License
 The code and data in this repository is licensed under the [Attribution-NonCommercial-NoDerivatives](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 See `COPYING` for details.